Minoru Genda: Pearl Harbor and World War II

 On his return to Japan, he was assigned to the First Carrier Division and met with Yamamoto in early February 1941, during which time Yamamoto presented some ideas for attacking the U.S. Pacific Fleet.
 Genda warmed to his ideas.
 Genda had previously considered an attack on Pearl Harbor in 1934 and had discussed the possibility then with Takijirō Onishi.
 Genda emphasized to Yamamoto that "secrecy is the keynote and surprise the all-important factor."
 Genda felt that the task was "difficult, but not impossible" and began working on the details of the plan.
 Genda favored a three wave attack using six aircraft carriers for a successful air strike.
 Genda was responsible for much of the training, especially in the new tactics of shallow-water torpedo use, effective use of level-bombing by tactical aircraft, and coordinating several aircraft carriers simultaneously.
 He played a key role in persuading IJN leaders to name Mitsuo Fuchida, his classmate at the Japanese Naval Academy, as the leader of the air attack.

 The surprise attack on Pearl Harbor resulted in the US declaring war on Japan, with 18 American warships sunk or damaged and over 180 American aircraft destroyed.
 The main Japanese fleet suffered no ship losses and 29 aircraft lost (9 in the first wave and 20 in the second), losses that the Japanese considered acceptable.
 But this surprise attack eventually led to disaster for Japan.
 In the four months after the attack, the Imperial Japanese carrier units ranged across the Pacific and Indian oceans causing major damage to Allied forces and bases.
 Genda and Yamamoto were very disappointed that the three U.S. carriers were not at Pearl Harbor (the first time on a Sunday in 1941 that they were not).
-Later, the Doolittle Raid brought this phase of the Pacific War to an end, as Japan was bombed for first time.
+Later, the Doolittle Raid brought this phase of the Pacific War to an end, as Japan was bombed for the first time.
 The Pacific War continued on for three more years.